Lake Apopka North Shore

-The 20,009-acre Lake Apopka is in the headwaters of the Ocklawaha River and was targeted for cleanup under the Surface Water Improvement and Management Act of 1987.
+The 30,800-acre Lake Apopka and the 20,009-acre North Shore Area are in the headwaters of the Ocklawaha River.
+Lake Apopka was targeted for cleanup under the Surface Water Improvement and Management Act of 1987.
 Major activities include marsh and floodplain restoration and the creation of a marsh flow-way system that filters Lake Apopka’s waters by circulating lake water through restored wetlands.
 In 1996, the Florida Legislature passed Chapter 96‑207, Florida Statutes, furthering its previous mandate to clean up the lake by providing funds to buy additional agricultural lands north of the lake.
 Restoration of these farmlands to functioning wetlands is expediting cleanup efforts.

 The Lake Apopka Loop Trail covers more than 20 miles and provides hiking and biking opportunities across the property.
 Much of the Loop Trail is on the lake’s edge and is expected to circumnavigate Lake Apopka in the future.
 Currently, it is an out-and-back trail traversing the northern half of the lake.
 There are four trailheads for the Loop Trail with restrooms at the Green Mountain, North Shore/McDonald Canal boat ramp and Magnolia Park trailheads and port-a-lets at the historic pump house.
 No drinking water is provided along the trail.

 The property also has a marked white trail suitable for hiking, biking and horseback riding (6-mile loop) on Clay Island, with four observation towers, including one overlooking the west shoreline of Lake Apopka.